emailandiee-mje/invoice-manager/LOOKER_STUDIO_GUIDE.md

 With these reports in place, you'll be able to answer:

 ### Profitability Questions
 - ✅ "Our overall margin is 35%, but Flowers category is only 28%.
-We need to increase Flowers markup from 2.0x to 2.3x."
+We need to increase Flowers markup from 2.0x to 2.3x to charge customers more."
 - ✅ "Margin dropped from 38% to 32% in the last 2 months.
-Investigation shows Vendor ABC raised prices by 15%."
+Investigation shows Vendor ABC raised wholesale prices by 15%."
-- ✅ "We're charging enough on Supplies (45% margin) but not enough on Greens (22% margin)."
+- ✅ "We're charging customers enough on Supplies (45% margin) but not enough on Greens (22% margin)."

 ### Vendor Intelligence
 - ✅ "Vendor XYZ increased prices 12% in March.
 Time to negotiate or find alternatives."